quotient-im/Quaternion/README.md

 Flatpaks for Quaternion are available from Flathub.
 To install, use `flatpak install https://flathub.org/repo/appstream/com.github.quaternion.flatpakref`.
 This is still experimental - please file issues at https://github.com/flathub/com.github.quaternion if you believe there's a problem with Flatpakaging.

 #### macOS
-You can download the latest release from [GitHub](https://github.com/QMatrixClient/Quaternion/releases/latest) or you can install Quaternion from [Homebrew Cask](https://brew.sh).
+You can download the latest release from [GitHub](https://github.com/QMatrixClient/Quaternion/releases/latest).
+Make sure you have Qt5 installed; if you don't have it, call this in Terminal:
+`brew install qt5`.

+Alternatively, you can install Quaternion from [Homebrew Cask](https://brew.sh) (in this case Qt5 is downloaded and installed automatically if needed):

 ```
 brew cask install quaternion